cvxgrp/GGS/README.md

 meancovs = GGSMeanCov(data, breakpoints, lamb)
 ```

+Finds the means and regularized covariances of each segment, given a set of breakpoints.

 **Inputs**

 data - a T-by-n data matrix, with T timestamps of an n-dimensional vector